Fermain/-mollify/README.md

 content
 ├── hackademic
     ├── +page.md
-    ├── Programme1
+    ├── programme1
         ├── +page.md
-        ├── Course1
+        ├── course1
             ├── +page.md
-            ├── Module1
+            ├── module1
             │   ├── +page.md
-            │   ├── Lesson1
+            │   ├── lesson1
             │   │   ├── +page.md
-            │   ├── Lesson2
+            │   ├── lesson2
             │   │   ├── +page.md
-            ├── Module2
+            ├── module2
                 ├── +page.md
-                ├── Lesson1
+                ├── lesson1
                 │   ├── +page.md
-                ├── Lesson2
+                ├── lesson2
                     ├── +page.md
 ```

-Each folder can contain a +page.md file.
-This file is indexed and used to generate a page.
+Capitalised path names are not supported and each folder can contain a +page.md file.
+This .md file is indexed and used to generate a page.
 The folder name is used to define the page slug.
 The +page.md front matter is used to define the content type and its properties.

 **Example Front Matter**